Cancer is one of the most challenging medical conditions to deal with. It is unpredictable, destructive, and untreatable.

 For example, an old patient diagnosed with metastatic lung cancer has many diseases, including heart disease, diabetes, blood hypertension, and liver disease.

 This patient cannot undergo the surgical removal of lung cancer since it has already metastasized (spread).
-The patient has many risk factors, which can lead to death during the surgery.
+In addition, the patient has many risk factors, leading to death during the surgery.

-Some cancers are notoriously known to spread all over the body, such as small cell lung cancer, which is treated with chemotherapy.
+Some cancers are notoriously known to spread all over the body, such as small cell lung cancer, treated with chemotherapy.
 In this case, trying surgery would be more damaging than beneficial.

 Side effects of the Tumor Removal